hanadza/kelanaai-mainacademy/README.md

 - Reads destination, country, days, budget, currency, and travel month.
 - Displays a formatted trip summary using f-strings.
-- Core Challenge: Calculates and displays cost breakdown.
+- Challenge: Calculates and displays cost breakdown.
-- Bonus: Alerts if budget is exceeded.
+- Alerts if budget is exceeded.